 The application deadline of August 9, 2021 has passed.
 We are no longer accepting applications.

 The application and budget must be completed by August 9, 2021 to be considered.
 The granting period will be October 1, 2021 through August 31, 2022.
 The funds must be spent and the report and receipts submitted to VTLIB no later than July 15, 2022.
-Reporting details will be provided in the grant agreement.
+The Report Form is now open and available here: https://appengine.egov.com/apps/vt/arpa_reporting.
 Reports and receipts may be submitted before the deadline if you’ve spent your funds sooner.

 The projected funds disbursal is October, 2021.
 Note that the timing may change depending on factors outside of our control.